 Our journey takes us into the current era where we have continued to grow and build upon the strengths we started 25 years ago.
 The annual National Federation conference continues to be our largest event.
 With participation between 800 - 1000 individuals each year, the program and agenda has grown.
 The addition of a youth leadership track has allowed the National Federation to realize its vision of empowering our youth.
 Our policy work has taken us to the White House several times in the last year.
 The National Federation has been a part of Vice Presidents Biden’s task force on gun violence control and improving mental health access.
 We have also worked with the President’s office offering input on the Affordable Care Act.
 The National Federation invited 15 of our chapter leaders to a White House briefing of the ACA last year.
 The National Federation continues to provide a host of resources, bringing forth the family and youth voice to additional White House and Congressional hearings.
 Our voice was evident in the President’s address at the first ever White House Meeting on Mental Health.
 The President addressed the need to listen to and value the voices and experiences of families and youth.
 He also took note and repeated our message of not associating mental illness with violence because doing so adds to the stigma that keeps people from seeking the help and support they need.
 In 2010 the National Federation launched the Parent Support Provider Initiative.
 This initiative was a way to validate the work of the parent peer support role.
 We did a job task analysis and developed national standards for a Parent Support Provider Certification process.

 In late 2011, the National Federation had its first cadre of Certified Parent Support Providers (CPSP).
-We have nationally certified about 150 family members as CPSPs.
-In 2015, we look to double that number.
-The National Federation continues to offer training and technical assistance to SAMHSA funded systems of care grantees, provider organizations, state agencies and others on the value and principles of family-driven care and engaging family and youth in the planning process, as well as implementation and evaluation of any and all services and supports for children and youth with mental health challenges and their families.
+We nationally certified approximately 150 family members as CPSPs.
+In 2015, we doubled that number.
+In 2019, the revised title of Certified Family Peer Specialist™ was launched following a two-year revision of national certification and workforce core competencies to reflect the expansion of family/peer support fieldwork.
+The National Federation continues to offer training and technical assistance to SAMHSA-funded systems of care grantees, provider organizations, state agencies and others on the value and principles of family-driven care and engaging family and youth in the planning process, as well as implementation and evaluation of any and all services and supports for families of children and youth with mental health and/or substance use challenges.